asross/cs205-project/website/source/_datasets.html.md

 The model we chose to run our experiments against is the Gaussian mixture model.
+This problem is synthetic rather than real-world, but it has the advantage of being analytically tractable and easy to sample from, so we can easily evaluate a number of exact rather than approximate convergence metrics.
-This distribution is naturally multimodal, but analytically tractable and easy to sample from, so we can easily evaluate a number of exact rather than approximate convergence metrics:
+We describe a major real-world application [later on](#relwork-sens).
+Here are contour plots of the density of a 2D, 3x3 Gaussian mixture grid:

 ![GMM](pdf-and-log-pdf.png)